JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 Following the steps below, you'll create an application which requests and displays data from a REST API (the latest successful launch from [Launch Library 2](https://lldev.thespacedevs.com/docs)).
-The networking and data serialization code will be shared between iOS and Android. ndroid.
+The networking and data serialization code will be shared between iOS and Android.

 To get from a wizard-generated project to the final result, you will: